EntTheTree/Webnovel-1/Draft 2.md

 “You’re crazy\!”
 He stood up.
 “You’ve gone insane\!”

 Don’t say that.
-I am not insane.
+You know I’m not insane.
 I know I’m not.

 “What do I do, what do I do?”